 Agencies receiving federal assistance funding for Hurricane Harvey response and recovery activities should continue to use and report the expenditures using the appropriate CFDA number for the specific Hurricane Harvey grant.
-For grants that do not have a specific Hurricane Harvey CFDA number, please report grants and reimbursements for the disaster using the standard CFDA number for each program.
+For grants that do not have a specific CFDA number associated with Hurricane Harvey recovery, please report grants and reimbursements for the disaster using the standard CFDA number for each program.

-- ☐ Does the report include all federal programs and grants? - ☐ If the agency meets the \$10.0 million or more Federal Funds threshold, does the report include expenditures and estimates for the related employee benefits (Federal Funds and General Revenue Funds) for each program?
+CHECKL CHECKLIST ITEMS Does the report include all federal awards that equal or exceed \$5.0 million?
+If the agency meets the \$5.0 million Federal Funds threshold, does the report include expenditures and estimates for the related employee benefits (Federal Funds and General Revenue Funds) for each program?
+Do amounts entered as total Federal Funds for a given CFDA number match amounts reported for the CFDA number in the Federal Funds Tracking Schedule?
+Do amounts reflected as Additional Federal Funds for employee benefits match Employee Benefit Payment amounts reported in the Federal Funds Tracking Schedule?